Please donate to support services for women and girls today

 Joy Doal – Chief Executive Officer

 “Before joining Anawim I had been running a safe house for women fleeing forced marriage.
 One of my residents had been caught up in prostitution through her partner and was really keen for us to reach out to women working on the streets.
 After this time I applied for a position at Anawim, the rest is history!
-My favorite thing about Anawim is seeing growth in the women our lovely workers support.
+My favourite thing about Anawim is seeing growth in the women our lovely workers support.
 Women holding other women.”

 Donna Lewis – Chief Operating Officer